s-cassidy/microblog.nvim/README.md

 ## Usage

-`microblog.nvim` exposes 5 functions to the user that are also available as commands.
+`microblog.nvim` exposes the following functions to the user that are also available as commands.

 ### `pick_post()` or `MicroBlogPickPost`